infiniteopt/InfiniteOpt.jl/docs/src/tutorials/resolves.md

 First, we need to make sure everything is installed.
 This will include:
 - installing Julia
 - installing `InfiniteOpt.jl`
-- installing `DifferentialEquations.jl` to simulate our system via an ODE problem
 - installing wanted optimizers e.g., `Ipopt.jl`
 See [Installation](@ref) for more information.